IsakThornqvist/Pokebase/README.md

 └─────────────────┘     └─────────────────┘     └─────────────────┘
 ```

+> Note: Ports above reflect local development.
+In production, all services are deployed on Railway.

 The Express server handles the OAuth 2.0 authorization code exchange server-side, ensuring the GitHub client secret is never exposed to the browser.
 After authentication, the user's identity is mapped to the GraphQL API via register/login mutations, and a JWT is returned to the React app for all subsequent requests.

 ---